 3. Apart from regular posts and Stories, you can hashtag on Instagram reels too.

-4. If you’re searching hashtags manually (i.e. without using Hashtag Expert), don’t leave it for the last minute; keep your hashtag list ready prior to posting and if possible, double-check metrics or hashtag performance.
+4. If you’re searching hashtags manually (i.e. without using Hashtag Expert), don’t leave it for the last minute; keep your hashtag list ready at least prior to posting and if possible, double-check metrics or hashtag performance.

 Going viral on TikTok is easier than you may think.
 Whether you’re in fashion, lifestyle, beauty, or any other type of business, TikTok is a great place to market your brand – and some brands have become well known in a short amount of time.